Kanaries/graphic-walker/README.md

 [![](https://img.shields.io/twitter/follow/kanaries_data?style=social)](https://twitter.com/kanaries_data)
 [![](https://img.shields.io/discord/987366424634884096)](https://discord.gg/WWHraZ8SeV)

-Graphic Walker is an open-source alternative to Tableau.
+Graphic Walker is an different type of open-source alternative to Tableau.
 It allows data scientists to analyze data and visualize patterns with simple drag-and-drop operations.

-You can easily embed graphic-walker in your app as a simple react component!
+##### Why is it different?

+It is extremely easy to embed in your apps just as a react component 🎉!
+The original purpose of graphic-walker is not to be a heavily BI platform, but a easy to embed, lite, plugin or components.

-Main features:
+##### Main features
 + A user friendly drag and drop based interaction for exploratory data analysis with visualizations.
 + A grammar of graphics based visual analytic user interface where users can build visualization from low-level visual channel encodings.
 + A Data Explainer which explains why some patterns occur / what may cause them.